-4 See section 1.1 of this equality scheme for a list of these categories.
+&lt;sup>4 See section 1.1 of this equality scheme for a list of these categories.

-5 See section 4.1 of this equality scheme for a definition of policies.
+&lt;sup>5 See section 4.1 of this equality scheme for a definition of policies.

+include performance indicators and timescales for their achievement.
-2.14 We will develop any action plans for a period of between one and five years in order to align them with our corporate and business planning cycles.
-Implementation of the action measures will be incorporated into our business planning process.

-2.15 We will seek input from our stakeholders and consult on our action plan before we send it to the Equality Commission and thereafter when reviewing the plan as per 2.16 below.

-2.16 We will monitor our progress on the delivery of our action measures annually and update the action plan as necessary to ensure that it remains effective and relevant to our functions and work ie it is a living document.

-2.17 The Council will inform the Commission of any changes or amendments to our action plan and will also include this information in our Section 75 annual progress report to the Commission.
-Our Section 75 annual progress report will incorporate information on progress we have made in implementing our action plans/action measures.

-2.18 Once finalised, our action plan will be available on our website or on request (see contact details on page 9).
+- 2.14 We will develop any action plans for a period of between one and five years in order to align them with our corporate and business planning cycles.
+Implementation of the action measures will be incorporated into our business planning process. - 2.15 We will seek input from our stakeholders and consult on our action plan before we send it to the Equality Commission and thereafter when reviewing the plan as per 2.16 below. - 2.16 We will monitor our progress on the delivery of our action measures annually and update the action plan as necessary to ensure that it remains effective and relevant to our functions and work ie it is a living document. - 2.17 The Council will inform the Commission of any changes or amendments to our action plan and will also include this information in our Section 75 annual progress report to the Commission.
+Our Section 75 annual progress report will incorporate information on progress we have made in implementing our action plans/action measures. - 2.18 Once finalised, our action plan will be available on our website or on request (see contact details on page 7).
 Please contact us if you require it in an alternative format.

-3 Our arrangements for consulting
+3 OUR ARRANGEMENTS FOR CONSULTING